About Roosevelt Island

 You’ll never travel far for a place to pick up essentials or to meet fellow peers for lunch, dinner or a drink—Roosevelt Island has an array of options.
-The local Starbucks is perfect for a coffee before class, grab a quick sandwich between study sessions at Subway, a bottle of wine for the weekend at Island Wine & Spirits and necessities at Duane Reade, Gristedes or Wholesome Factory, the local pharmacy and grocery stores.
-You can also find pizza at Piccolo Pizzeria, sushi at Fuji East, a sports bar at Riverwalk Bar and Grill, and Greek food at Nisi Diner.
+In addition to The Cafe at Cornell Tech‘s tasty and hearty offerings, the local Starbucks is perfect for a coffee before class, grab a quick sandwich between study sessions at Subway, a bottle of wine for the weekend at Island Wine & Spirits and necessities at Duane Reade, Gristedes or Wholesome Factory, the local pharmacy and grocery stores.
+You can also find pizza at Piccolo Pizzeria, sushi at Fuji East, and Greek food at Nisi Diner.
 Visit https://tinyurl.com/RooseveltIslandMap for a map of these options and more.

 Opportunities to exercise or unwind abound on Roosevelt Island—soccer fields, softball diamonds and a waterfront path around most of the circumference of the island makes a wonderful running route of about four miles.

 FDR Four Freedoms Park